From Latent to Observable Position-Based Click Models in Carousel Interfaces: Experimental Methodology

 For tuning hyperparameters, the train set was split into 82/8 train and validation sets by randomly sampling half of the sessions of movies clicked at least 4 times.
 All final models were trained on the total train set (90\%).

 \heading{Experiment Scenarios: Standard vs. Fixed Attraction} We performed two different model fitting scenarios.
 The first is the \textit{Standard} approach for click modeling, where models were trained with all parameters to fit the clicks.
-This presents two problems: (1) learning the proper attraction of the items and (2) learning the examination of the positions.
-Poor model performance can possibly be attributed to learning poor attraction values, while the examination values are correct (or vise-versa).
+This presents two problems: (1) learning the attraction of the items and (2) learning the examination of the positions.
+Poor model performance can possibly be attributed to learning poor attraction values, while the examination values are correct (or vice-versa).
 For further comparison, we performed a \textit{Fixed Attraction} experiment, in which the attraction variable of all models was fixed to the CTR (click through rate) of the train set, as a good enough estimate, only allowing updates to examination.
-We hypothesize that models that perform well in the \textit{Fixed Attraction} will learn better examination values more in line with user behavior. \cref{tab:Experiment Methodology} provides a summary of the configurations of both experiments with settings/parameters found below.
+We hypothesize that models that perform well in the \textit{Fixed Attraction} experiment will learn better examination values more in line with user behavior.

 \heading{Hyperparameters} Following the methodology for the CCM and TCM \cite{rahdari_towards_2024,rahdari_ranked_2022}, we validate termination probabilities [0.01,1] with a step size of 0.01.
 For gradient ascent, we validate learning rates \{0.001, 0.01, 0.1\}.
-The best performing hyperparameters were decided by the best log-likelihood on the validation set.
+The best performing hyperparameters were decided by the best log-likelihood on the validation set. \cref{tab:Experiment Methodology} provides a summary of the configurations of both experiments.

 \heading{Initializations and Iterations} Both GA and EM require initialization and a set amount of iterations.
 For item attraction we used two different initializations: uniform (0.5) and CTR.
 For an item, CTR was calculated on the train set taking the number of clicks divided by the number of sessions, where it was impressed.
 The CTR initialization is equivalent to the MLE solution for attraction, the sample mean of the click events.